FCO/Red/docs/api/Red/Traits.md

 ) returns Empty
 ```

-is rs-class This trait defines the class to be used as ResultSet to this model.
+This trait defines the class to be used as ResultSet to this model.

+### is nullable

 ### multi sub trait_mod:<is>